mork-optimization/mork/docs/examples/stepbysteptspexample.md

   /**
     * 2D coordinate
+    */
-      */ public record Coordinate(double x, double y) { }
+  public record Coordinate(double x, double y) { }

 }
 ```

-> 💡 Tip: is this the first time you have come across record?
+> 💡 _Tip_: is this the first time you have come across record?
 You don't know what you're missing!!
 Record classes, which are a special kind of class, help to model plain data aggregates with less ceremony than normal classes.
-Have a look to the[Java documentation](https://docs.oracle.com/en/java/javase/16/language/records.html) abut record classes.
+Have a look to the [Java documentation](https://docs.oracle.com/en/java/javase/16/language/records.html) abut record classes.

+---

+**⚠️IMPORTANT : after calling the constructor of the instance, i.e., the instance is defined and generated, it MUST BE
+IMMUTABLE.**

+---

+Next, lets move on to the `TSPInstanceImporter.java` file.
+This class aims to generate an instance of the problem given
+a text file.
+To this end, we will need to implement the method: `importInstance(BufferedReader reader, String filename)`
+.
+This method receives as input parameters the buffer reader, managed by the framework and filename.
+Moreover, it
+returns the constructed instance.
+Considering the file instance structure, we will need to read line by line the file,
+storing the list of coordinates, and finally, construct the instance.

 ### Testing in MorK